-Reflects the value of the performance shares granted in 2018 and 2019 at "target" performance levels.
-The value 1) under the "Change in Control" column includes only the 2017 performance shares, which are reflected at "maximum" performance levels based on the performance relative to the performance objectives for the performance period that ended on December 31, 2019 under such awards, since, as of December 31, 2019, the applicable performance objectives had been met and the vesting of the awards was subject only to the Compensation Committee's certification of such results (but the settlement of such awards would have been accelerated to the date of the change in control occurring on December 31, 2019).
-While these 2017 performance shares were no longer subject to performance or service conditions at December 31, 2019, they are included in this table as the settlement of such performance shares would have accelerated (as compared to the regular settlement date in February 2020 upon Compensation Committee certification of final performance results) upon the occurrence of a change in control.
-The value of the 2017 performance shares are reflected in the other two columns, but no acceleration of the settlement of such awards would occur under a termination under those circumstances (and such awards would vest in February 2020 upon Compensation Committee certification of final performance results), other than in the case of death, in which case the "target" awards would have been subject to immediate settlement.
+Reflects the value of the performance shares granted in 2019 and 2020 at "target" performance levels.
+The value under the "Change in Control" column includes only the 2018 performance shares, which are reflected at 80% of target performance levels based on the performance relative to the performance objectives for the performance period that ended on December 31, 2020 under such awards, since, as of December 31, 2020, the applicable performance objectives had been met and the vesting of the awards was subject only to the Compensation Committee's certification of such results (but the settlement of such awards would have been accelerated to the date of the change in control occurring on December 31, 2020).
+While these 2018 performance shares were no longer subject to performance or service conditions at December 31, 2020, they are included in this table as the settlement of such performance shares would have accelerated (as compared to the regular settlement date in February 2021 upon Compensation Committee certification of final performance results) upon the occurrence of a change in control.
+The value of the 2018 performance shares are reflected in the other two columns, but no acceleration of the settlement of such awards would occur under a termination under those circumstances (and such awards would vest in February 2021 upon Compensation Committee certification of final performance shares eresults), other than in the case of death, in which case the "target" awards would have been subject to immediate settlement.

 Deferred Compensation.
-If the employment of a Named Executive were terminated on December 31, 2019, the Named Executive would have become entitled to receive the balance in his account under the applicable deferred compensation plan.
+If the employment of a Named Executive were terminated on December 31, 2020, the Named Executive would have become entitled to receive the balance in his account under the applicable deferred compensation plan.
 Distribution would be made in the form of a lump sum or in installments, and in accordance with the distributions schedule elected by the Named Executive under the applicable plan.
-The 2019 year-end account balances under those plans are shown in the applicable Non-Qualified Deferred Compensation Tables included herein.
+The 2020 year-end account balances under those plans are shown in the applicable Non-Qualified Deferred Compensation Tables included herein.
 A Named Executive's account balance would continue to be credited with notational investment earnings or losses through the date of actual distribution.

-Separation Arrangements with Mr. Vais.
-In connection with the completion of the sale of ExpressJet, as of January 22, 2019, Terry M. Vais ceased serving as the Chief Operating Officer of ExpressJet and transitioned into a non-executive operations role with us.
-Effective February 12, 2019, Mr. Vais separated from the Company.
-In connection with his separation from the Company, Mr. Vais is eligible to receive the following benefits pursuant to a severance and release agreement with us, in exchange for his execution of a general release of claims and his compliance with certain restrictive covenants for a period of three years following his separation from the Company, including a noncompetition covenant: (1) \$2.4 million, payable in equal installments over a 24 month period following his date of separation from the Company, consisting of two years' base salary and cash payout of his 2017 and 2018 restricted stock units and performance shares; and (2) paid health insurance coverage for 24 months or until his subsequent approved re-employment.
+Separation Arrangement with Mr. Thompson.
+As of October 26, 2020, Michael B. Thompson ceased serving as the Chief Operating Officer of SkyWest Airlines and separated from the Company.
+In connection with his separation from the Company, Mr. Thompson is eligible to receive the following benefits pursuant to a severance and release agreement with SkyWest Airlines, in exchange for his execution of a general release of claims in favor of SkyWest Airlines and his compliance with certain restrictive covenants following his separation from the Company, including a non-competition covenant: (1) approximately \$1.95 million, payable in equal installments over a 24 month period following his date of separation, consisting of two years' base salary, cash payout of his 2020 annual bonus pursuant to previously established performance targets and cash payout of his 2018 and 2019 restricted stock units and performance shares; and (2) paid health insurance coverage for 24 months or until his subsequent approved re-employment.